5 Famous Alberta National Parks for Nature Escape!

 2.3.2 What to Expect?

 Whether the sunny summer or snowy winter, this is where Canadian wilderness is at its finest!
-Well known for its stunning geographical attributes, i.e., snow-capped peaks, giant waterfalls, crystal blue lakes, and hot springs.
+It is well known for its stunning geographical attributes, i.e., snow-capped peaks, giant waterfalls, crystal blue lakes, and hot springs.

 Crowded mostly in the summer months, there are hiking trails, campsites, rivers, and lakes to visit for groups seeking national parks.
 In the winter, explore the park on snowshoes, cross-country skis, ice skates, or even ice cleats for a one-of-a-kind tour of a frozen canyon.

-With its rustic charm, snowy landscapes, and some of the finest Alberta sights, Jasper is arguably one of the best places to spend Christmas in the world.
+With its rustic charm, snowy landscapes, and some of the finest Alberta sights, Jasper is arguably one of the best places in the world to spend Christmas.

 2.4 Waterton Lakes National Park